power0matin/linux-network-optimizer/README.md

 # NetOpt

-A professional, **safe-by-default** Linux network optimization toolkit designed for servers that handle many concurrent client connections (e.g., VPN/proxy, APIs, WebSocket, game backends).
+NetOpt is a professional, **safe-by-default** Linux network optimization toolkit for servers that must sustain **many concurrent client connections** (e.g., VPN/proxy nodes, APIs, WebSockets, game backends).

-NetOpt ships a single CLI (`netopt`) that:
+It ships a single CLI (`netopt`) that:

-- Performs **pre-checks** (kernel, NIC offloads, qdisc, congestion control, queue sizes)
+- Runs **pre-checks** (kernel, qdisc, congestion control, queue sizes; plus optional NIC offload reporting)
-- Applies conservative kernel networking tunings via an `/etc/sysctl.d` drop-in
+- Applies conservative Linux network tunings via an `/etc/sysctl.d` drop-in
 - Optionally configures a modern egress qdisc (**FQ-CoDel** by default; **CAKE** optional)
-- Creates a **backup** before any change, and supports a clean **rollback**
+- Creates a **backup** before any change and supports a clean **rollback**
-- Is **idempotent**: re-running it won't stack duplicate rules/settings
+- Is **idempotent**: re-running it does not stack duplicate settings or rules

 > Important: NetOpt is not a magic “speed booster”.
-Your iperf results show heavy TCP retransmissions and unstable throughput with multiple parallel streams — that usually points to **loss/reordering/queueing** somewhere on the path.
-This tool focuses on _server-side hygiene_ and _bufferbloat control_.
+If you see heavy TCP retransmissions and unstable throughput under parallel streams, the root cause is often **loss / reordering / congestion / queueing** somewhere on the path.
+NetOpt focuses on _server-side hygiene_ and _bufferbloat control_.
 If the upstream network is congested or lossy, total throughput may remain limited.

-## What NetOpt is good for
+## When NetOpt helps

-- Many concurrent connections (hundreds to tens of thousands)
+- High concurrency (hundreds to tens of thousands of sockets)
-- Better latency and fairness under load (less “one client destroys everyone”)
+- Better latency and fairness under load (reduces “one client destroys everyone” behavior)
-- Smoother throughput when the server is busy
+- More stable throughput when the server is busy

-## What NetOpt will NOT fix
+## When NetOpt will not help

-- Bad upstream routing/peering
+- Bad routing/peering upstream
-- ISP or datacenter congestion
+- ISP / datacenter congestion
-- Faulty cabling / NIC / virtualization host issues
+- Faulty cabling, NIC issues, virtualization host bottlenecks
 - DDoS / abusive clients (you still need firewall/rate-limit policies)

 ## Quick start